eym3n/spam-detector/README.md

 - **Next.js Frontend**: Frontend interface built with Next.js.
 - **Nginx**: Acts as a reverse proxy between the API and the frontend.

-## ML Model
+### ML Model

-For more information on the model used in this application, please refer to the Jupyter Notebook in this repository: [[Spam Classification Model](https://github.com/eym3n/spam-classification)]
+For more information on the model used in this application, please refer to the Jupyter Notebook in this repository: [[Spam Classificatioa machine learning application that detects spam emailsn Model](https://github.com/eym3n/spam-classification)]

-### Getting Started
+## Getting Started

 Download Docker Desktop for Mac or Windows.
 Docker Compose will be automatically installed.
 On Linux, make sure you have the latest version of Compose.